 Ever feel like mealtime is one of the most complicated parts of your day?
 If so, you're not alone.
-There's so much pressure to feed our children the "right" way, but ultimately, we can't control what goes in their bellies.
+There's so much pressure to feed our children the "right" way and raise healthy eaters, but ultimately, we can't control what goes in their bellies.
 Sure, we can purchase food, prepare food, and plate food, but we can't force a child to eat.
 And if you're anything like me, that lack of control can be a little intimidating at times.

 Our daughter breezed through the first year of starting solids.
 She ate everything and in massive quantities.
 I didn't have to worry about her nutrition because she was growing like a champ and loved food!
 We often call this the "honeymoon phase" because babies and young toddlers are more inclined to try new foods and typically have a more well-balanced diet in general.
 Around 18-24 months, many toddlers become more hesitant to try new foods, have stronger opinions and taste preferences, and have a lower physiological need for food (and calories) as their growth slows dramatically after 1 year.
 Mealtimes suddenly become more stressful for many families.